thom-sch/XMCStaticStackAnalyzer/README.md

 - select
   - Display mode:
     - Markdown table
-    - hierarchical function list (call tree)
+    - call tree
-  - in the latter case (call tree): \n select max. call deepth shown
+  - in the latter case (call tree): <br>
+    select max. call deepth shown
   - include functions (excluded by default):
     - with no stack usage
-    - system calls (function beginning with an underline "_")
+    - system calls (function beginning with an underscore "_")

-  Note that this affects only the display, not the calculation of stack usage!
+  Note that this only affects the display, not the calculation of stack usage!
 - select display sort order:
   - alphabetic
   - by own stack usage